Fluorine azide

 Fluorine azide or triazadienyl fluoride is a yellow green gas composed of nitrogen and fluorine with formula FN3.
 Its properties resemble those of ClN3, BrN3, and IN3.
 The bond between the fluorine atom and the nitrogen is very weak, leading to this substance being very unstable and prone to explosion.
 Calculations show the F–N–N angle to be around 102° with a straight line of 3 nitrogen atoms.

-The gas boils at –30° and melts at –139 °C.

 It was first made by John F. Haller in 1942.

 Reactions

 Fluorine azide can be made by reacting hydrazoic acid or sodium azide, with fluorine gas.